 Sometimes if the air is too dry, your contact can dry out and even fall out (this has happened to me!), so prepare for the worst, so you can have room for error.

 You can even get this mini travel contact lens case kit, complete with everything you need to fix your contacts!

 Pack some makeup in your day bag in case you need a touch up during the day.
 This will come in handy if you were swimming all day, or if you are going out to a nice dinner.

 Having some of your favorite products will help you to refresh and feel like yourself again, on the go!
 Stick to only a couple items like powder and lipstick, for a quick pick-me-up!

 Who remembers these from their childhood?!
 Well, believe it or not, they still come in handy!
 I have one of these in my purse, in my car, and always in my day bag when on vacation.

 You never know if the wind will tangle up your hair, or you need a quick brush after swimming.
 Plus, you get a little mirror, which is always handy!

 Here are some other beauty hacks travelers should know!

-Thank you for reading How to Pack a Vacation Day Bag!
+Thank you for reading what to pack for a day of sightseeing!
 We hope this list will give you some ideas of what to pack during your adventures.
 Did we forget anything?
 Let us know in the comments section below- we would love to hear from you!